top of page

 If you would like to register for an individual phone support session or for a group support session, please see the rest of our FAQ and/or Online Intake Form.

-The Centre for Grief and Healing is a not-for-profit organization.
-All services provided and programs attended are free of charge, with the exception of ticketed events and our Navigating Through Grief workshop.
 All donations (monetary and in-kind) are greatly appreciated and are tax-deductible ($20.00 minimum for receipt).
 We operate thanks to the generous donations of corporations, community groups, academic institutes, funders and donors like you!

 The Centre for Grief and Healing utilizes a peer support model.
 Our groups and one-to-ones are facilitated by adults who guide, listen and support each person while they express their thoughts, feelings and fears to help provide a new sense of normal and understanding.
-None of the services provided by the Centre for Grief and Healing are counseling, therapy, or crisis sessions.

-Click our Peer Support Self Assessment to see if peer support is the right fit for you!
+Click our Peer Support Self Assessment to see if peer support is the right fit for you.

 Peer support is the help and support that is given to you by someone like you - we are the bereaved helping the bereaved.
 Our staff and volunteers are all trained grief facilitators with different educational backgrounds.
 We are not counsellors or therapists; we are people like you who have experienced a death in